aphiria/docs/authorization.md

             ->withAuthorizationRequirementHandler(
                 $appBuilder,
                 MinimumAgeRequirement::class,
-                new MinimumAgeRequirementHandler()
+                new MinimumAgeRequirementHandler(),
             )
             ->withAuthorizationPolicy(
                 $appBuilder,
-                new AuthorizationPolicy('age-check', new MinimumAgeRequirement(13))
+                new AuthorizationPolicy('age-check', new MinimumAgeRequirement(13)),
             );
     }
 }